Updated 7th January 2021

-However, Coeliac Uk have recently changed their advise regarding including malt vinegar and barley malt extract within a gluten free diet and now advise the following:
+Coeliac Uk have recently changed their advice about including malt vinegar and barley malt extract within a gluten free diet and now advise the following:

 Liz x